publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schII/ptI/m__us_usc_t42_s274k.md

 >     The Secretary shall require each recipient of a contract under this section—

->         “(1) to acquire, tissue-type, test, cryopreserve, and store donated units of cord blood acquired with the informed consent of the donor, as determined by the Secretary pursuant to section 379(c) of the Public Health Service Act \[subsec. (c) of this section\], in a manner that complies with applicable Federal and State regulations;
+>         “(1) to acquire, tissue-type, test, cryopreserve, and store donated units of cord blood acquired with the informed consent of the donor, as determined by the Secretary pursuant to section 379(c) of the Public Health Service Act \[[42 U.S.C.
+274k(c)][/us/usc/t42/s274k/c]\], in a manner that complies with applicable Federal and State regulations;

 >         “(2) to encourage donation from a genetically diverse population;